Brooke Astor: Elder abuse controversy

-The Daily News ran a cover story on July 26, 2006, describing the family feud between Brooke's son Tony and his son Philip Cryan Marshall regarding Brooke's welfare.
-The story detailed how her grandson, a historic preservationist and associate professor at Roger Williams University, had filed a lawsuit seeking the removal of his father as the socialite's guardian and the appointment of Annette de la Renta, the wife of designer Oscar de la Renta, instead.
+The New York Daily News ran a cover story on July 26, 2006, describing the family feud between Brooke's son Anthony Marshall and her grandson Philip Cryan Marshall regarding Brooke's welfare.
+The story detailed how her grandson, a historic preservationist and professor at Roger Williams University, had filed a lawsuit seeking the removal of his father as the socialite's guardian and the appointment of Annette de la Renta, the wife of designer Oscar de la Renta, instead.

 According to accounts published in The New York Times and the Daily News, Astor was diagnosed with Alzheimer's disease and suffered from anemia, among other ailments.
 The lawsuit alleged that Marshall had not provided for his elderly mother and instead had allowed her to live in squalor and reduced necessary medication and doctor's visits while enriching himself with income from her estate.
 Philip Marshall further charged that his father sold his grandmother's favorite Childe Hassam painting in 2002 without her knowledge and with no record as to the whereabouts of the funds received from the sale.
 In addition to Annette de la Renta, Henry Kissinger and David Rockefeller provided affidavits supporting Philip Marshall's requests for a change in guardianship.

-The day the story appeared, New York Supreme Court Justice John Stackhouse sealed the documents pertaining to the lawsuit and granted an order appointing Annette de la Renta guardian and JPMorgan Chase & Co. to be in charge of Brooke's finances.
+The day the story appeared, New York Supreme Court Justice John Stackhouse sealed the documents pertaining to the lawsuit and granted an order appointing Annette de la Renta guardian and JPMorgan Chase to be in charge of Brooke's finances.
 Several news organizations including the Associated Press and The New York Times sued to have the records of the Astor case unsealed in the public interest; their request was granted September 1, 2006.
 Astor was moved to Lenox Hill Hospital where an unidentified nurse called her appearance "deplorable" according to the Daily News.
 Brooke's son Tony unsuccessfully attempted to have his mother transferred to another hospital.

 Brooke was released from Lenox Hill Hospital July 29, 2006, and moved to Holly Hill, her 75 acre estate in the village of Briarcliff Manor, New York, where she died August 13, 2007.

 Meryl Gordon's book Mrs. Astor Regrets: The Hidden Betrayals of a Family Beyond Reproach (2008) makes use of diaries kept by the nurses who cared for Brooke during the last years of her life.
-The diaries were compiled over the four years Astor received care and detail the abuse that she reportedly received from her son.
+The diaries were compiled over the four years Astor received care and detail the elder abuse that she reportedly received from her son.

 Philip C. Marshall was a tenured professor and director of historic preservation at Roger Williams University until 2017 when he left to dedicate his efforts full-time to elder justice as the founder of Beyond Brooke.